Vaibhavii3/javaScript_projects/README.md

 ### How to Run
 1. Clone the repository: git clone https://github.com/Vaibhavii3/javaScript_projects
-2. Navigate to the project directory: cd hangman
+2. Navigate to the project directory: cd Hangman
 3. Open index.html in a web browser.

 ## Contributing